Autumn 2017 UW Germanics Newsletter

 Professor of German and Chair

 Dear Friends of Germanics: We are most grateful to Peter Neurath for establishing the Hilde Bial-Neurath Endowed Fund in Germanics to honor the memory of his mother.
-Hilde Bial-Neurath was an accomplished cellist who played in the UW orchestra in the 1950s and her lovely ‘cello portrait’ by Edith London graces our… Read more
+Hilde Bial-Neurath was an accomplished cellist who played in the UW orchestra in the 1950s and her lovely ‘cello portrait’ by Edith London… Read more

 Daniel Garratt participated in our study abroad UW Germanics “Spring in Vienna” program in spring 2015 and in the Physics Department exchange with the University of Giessen in the academic year 2015-16.
 Daniel writes: "Upon leaving high school I had no intention to study language again.
 Because my high school offered Spanish, French and Japanese, I had never even considered studying German.
 It was not until I decided I… Read more